esserj/RbacUserDoctrineOrm/README.md

 several providers that you can use out of the box, but none support ORM, this is where we come in:

   - Generic Providers:
-    - Permissions & Roles (RbacUserDoctrineOrm\Provider\AdjacencyList\Role): uses Doctrine ORM to return a role that has permissions
+    - Permissions & Roles (RbacUserDoctrineOrm\Provider\AdjacencyList\Role): uses Doctrine ORM to inject a Role entities that have permission entities compatible with the ZfcRbac RoleInterface